Sometimes being a mom is just hard.

 This had been the third occurrence of a lack of self-control physically, but it seemed more serious than that.
 It has been building for years.
 Years you say, how old is this child?
 Young, very young, but after having been raising a few children for the past 15 years, I have seen a growing lack of self-control in this child for a few years.
 We have addressed it.
 But it has become clear that the battle we are in is deeper, it’s spiritual.
 The lack of self-control was revealing something deeper.
-So, I had to respond with an appropriate punishment that would REALLY make a lasting impression.
-I had to choose something that would mean the world to this child.
+So, I had to respond with an appropriate punishment that would make a lasting impression.

 So, I chose to let everyone go to the movie without us!
 And it was so hard for many reasons.

 - You should have seen the look on this child’s face.
 Totally upset about not getting to see the show.
 Movies are his thing.
-Of all our kids, they are his favorite!
+Of all our kids, he enjoys them the most!

 - I really wanted to relax and go to the movie and it was like I was being punished too.
-No fair!
+Not fair!

 I have to laugh out loud as I am writing this SO terribly transparent because it just reveals my own selfishness.
-“No, Fair!”
-What, am I three years old again?
+“Not Fair!”
+What am I, three years old again?

-Yes.
-Actually yes.
 We all have those moments don’t we?
-When we even think, life isn’t fair!
-Even though we preach to our children like we are a broken record, of course, it isn’t and why!
+When we think life isn’t fair.
+Even though we preach to our children that it isn’t!

-This scenario I have just shared with you IS one of the hardest parts about parenting though isn’t it?
+This scenario I have just shared with you brings up one of the hardest parts of parenting

 When you realize that the most effective punishment or consequence that you need to allow happen to your child requires you making a sacrifice too.
 It’s when you have to buck up and be a parent.
-Parenting is NOT for softies.
-It is tough and requires you to be tough sometimes with a big dose of grace and loving.
+Parenting is tough and requires you to be tough without sacrificing grace and love.

 That is not parenting.
 I don’t even know what that is.
 In reality, what does that teach the rest of the team?